openSUSE-Rust/obs-service-cargo/README.md

 #### Vendor Method

-For this method, `cargotoml` is used to pass over the `--sync` flag.
+For this method, `cargotoml` is used to pass over the `--sync` flag within `cargo vendor` command.
 If there are no root manifest found but there is `cargotoml`, the first `cargotoml` is assumed to be the "root manifest".

 #### Registry Method

-For this method, `cargotoml` acts like an extra set of "root" manifests.
+For this method, `cargotoml` acts like an extra set of "root" or top-level manifests.
 It's not passed over to `--sync` since under the hood, the registry method uses `cargo-fetch`.
 This design decision is intentional for monorepo scenarios where you have many crates that are standalone, regardless if they are a dependency from each other or not, like the s390-tools or python-tokenizers.

 If there is a case that you will do that, do experiment with the setting of the `no-root-manifest` flag.
 A tip would be setting `no-root-manifest` to true while having a lot of `cargotoml` declared.
+See [Tips and Tricks](#tips-and-tricks) for more info.

 ## The `src` parameter